John H. Taylor (bishop)

-John Harvey Taylor is the Bishop of Los Angeles in the Diocese of Los Angeles of the Episcopal Church.
+John Harvey Taylor (born October 26, 1954) is the Bishop of Los Angeles in the Diocese of Los Angeles of the Episcopal Church.

 Taylor was a chief of staff to former U.S. President Richard Nixon and served as the executive director of the Richard Nixon Library & Birthplace Foundation.
 Taylor had served as director of the privately owned and funded Richard Nixon Library and Birthplace prior to it joining the federal presidential libraries system, and becoming the Richard Nixon Presidential Library.

 Taylor was ordained as an Episcopal priest and served as the vicar of St. John's Episcopal Church and School, located in Rancho Santa Margarita, Orange County, California.
 In December 2016, he was elected to serve as bishop coadjutor of the Episcopal Diocese of Los Angeles.
 In 2017 he succeeded J. Jon Bruno as diocesan bishop.

 Early life and career

 Born in Detroit, Michigan, Taylor held a position as a newspaper reporter.
 He later moved to California and worked for former president Richard Nixon in 1979.
 He became the former president's post-chief of staff in 1984 and served in that role until 1990.
 Taylor married Kathy O'Connor in 2002.
 O'Conner had served as Nixon's post-Chief of Staff from 1990 until the former president's death in 1994.